Film, TV and Stage Design with Foundation Year

 All about the course

-Following the Foundation Year, the three years of BA (Hons) Film, TV and Stage Design
+Following the Foundation Year, you would progress onto BA (Hons) Film, TV and Stage Design:

-A challenging series of projects introduce you to the many processes involved with scenic design, including how to interpret scripts, coming up with initial ideas, development of ideas, visual presentation techniques, construction and materials and location work.
+A challenging series of projects introduce you to the many processes involved with scenic design, including how to interpret scripts, come up with initial ideas, develop those ideas, develop visual presentation and construction techniques, use materials and work on location.

 The final year starts with a 20 credit project module which is designed to get you up-to-speed swiftly, before embarking on an extended design project spanning two modules.
 Within the Research Methods for Film and TV Design module you are able to develop a personal design brief which forms the basis of your final Negotiated Major Project module.
 This allows you to produce a detailed, industry-standard project which reflects your strengths, interests and career ambitions, forming a key element of your portfolio when you graduate from the University of Salford.